 Last week I returned from a small world tour to São Paulo and San José, California!

+I was invited to speak at the Meet Magento Brazil and Joomla World Conference events, both times talking about Online Persuasion.
+And had a great time doing so!
 The first event was Meet Magento Brazil in São Paulo.
 It was the first Meet Magento event in Brazil, but organized by the experienced event team of Netresearch that also organizes the Magento events in Germany and Developers Paradise in Spain.
 I had a great time getting to know the local community and the Brazilian e-commerce ecosystem, so a big thanks to Netresearch for inviting me!